Lundbeck-Biometrics/tranSMART-admin/guides/Connect from R to tranSMART.md

 ![Example connection to tranSMART](https://github.com/Lundbeck-Biometrics/tranSMART-admin/blob/master/guides/example_transmart_R.png?raw=true "Example connection to tranSMART")

-## Admin Guide: Installation of transmartRClient on server
+## Admin Guide: Installation of transmartRClient on RStudio Server

-To install the package on a linux machine, you will have to install the protobuf dependency from command line.
+To install the package on a Linux machine, you will have to install the `protobuf` dependency from command line.
 Installing RProtoBuf through R interface will fail.

 Ubuntu:

 `apt-get install libprotobuf-dev protobuf-c-compiler`

-Redhat:
+Red Hat:

 `yum install protobuf-compiler protobuf protobuf-devel`

-Then install dev-tools and the transmartRClient:
+Then install `dev-tools` and `transmartRClient`:

 ```
 require(devtools)